molily/molily.de/_posts/2017-11-25-robust-javascript.md

 }
 ```

-Here’s an example for an *impure* function:
+Here’s an example of an *impure* function:

 ```js
 const myCats = [];